by Simon Ager

 In March 2012 I starting writing songs, and was inspired to have a go after taking part in a poetry writing workshop.
 My first effort, The Elephant Song, in fact started as a poem, but later became a song.

 In 2012 I joined the 'One Heart Voice Workshop', a.k.a. the Crazy Choir or Silly Singing - a small group of people who get together twice a month and to sing songs we all know, to improvise harmonies to such songs, and to improvise songs from scratch.
+We aim to raise money for the One Heart charity, which helps homeless people in Bangor.

 [ Contents ]